Towards Unified AI-Driven Fracture Mechanics: The Extended Deep Energy Method (XDEM): Additional numerical examples

 Since XDEM-C employs an RBF network for the phase field, the centers $\boldsymbol{c}_{i}$ adaptively concentrate near the crack, as shown in \Cref{fig:XDEM-C_single_RBF_centers}.
 More than half of the centers move toward the vicinity of the crack where gradients are steep.
 The associated weights $w_{i}$ exhibit alternating signs, and most $\beta_{i}$ values cluster around $1/l_{0}$, with higher magnitudes near the crack.
 We emphasize that the centers $\boldsymbol{c}_{i}$ do not lie directly on the crack, but rather in its neighborhood.
 This is expected because the phase field is nearly saturated (smooth) both inside the crack and far away from it (approaching $1$ and $0$, respectively).
 In contrast, the transition zone features sharp variations, and the RBF centers naturally concentrate there to allocate more basis functions where they are most needed.

 XDEM in the discrete formulation faces challenges in tracking crack surfaces in three dimensions.
 Therefore, it is more natural and effective to employ the continuous formulation of XDEM for 3D crack problems.
 Here, we demonstrate the application of XDEM-C to the 3D crack configuration shown in \Cref{fig:3D_crack}a.
 The phase-field length scale is chosen as $l=0.0313$.
 Since the problem setup is essentially analogous to the 2D SENT test in \Cref{fig:Single-edge-notched_tension}, we use the 2D FEM phase-field solution as a reference.
 The load--displacement response is shown in \Cref{fig:3D_crack}b.
 It is worth noting that conventional DEM can only solve this problem if collocation points are heavily concentrated around the crack; with uniformly distributed points, DEM fails to converge.
 In contrast, XDEM achieves accurate results using far fewer, uniformly distributed collocation points.
+Although the accuracy of XDEM-C still shows some discrepancy compared to traditional FEM, to the best of our knowledge, the 3D load-displacement curve is the best result available in the current literature.
+We believe that XDEM-C still has room for improvement in the future, especially regarding the issue of overcoming the energy multiminima barrier in phase-field fracture, which is a key challenge for the future breakthroughs of XDEM-C.

 In XDEM, collocation points are distributed uniformly: $70$ points along the $x$- and $z$-directions, and $8$ points along the $y$-direction.
 The displacement field is represented by a KAN network with architecture $[3,5,5,5,3]$, while the phase field is approximated by an RBF network with architecture $[3,2000,1]$.
 For the phase-field distribution, collocation points are placed uniformly with $20$ in $x$, $20$ in $z$, and $5$ in $y$, giving a total of $20\times20\times5=2000$ points.
 A monolithic optimization strategy is adopted: the first load step is trained for $3000$ Adam iterations, and subsequent steps for $1000$ iterations each.
 Transfer learning is employed using LoRA with rank $r=1$.